jessevig/bertviz/README.md

 The *neuron view* visualizes the individual neurons in the query and key vectors and shows how they are used to compute attention.

-🕹 Try out this [interactive Colab Notebook](https://colab.research.google.com/drive/1m37iotFeubMrp9qIf9yscXEL1zhxTN2b) with the neuron view pre-loaded (requires Chrome).
+🕹 Try out this [interactive Colab Notebook](https://colab.research.google.com/drive/1m37iotFeubMrp9qIf9yscXEL1zhxTN2b) with the neuron view pre-loaded.

 ![neuron view](https://github.com/jessevig/bertviz/raw/master/images/neuron-view-dark.gif)